Selah Season | Purpose Life Church

 Commonly Asked

-Yes — and you are expected to.
+Yes, and you are expected to.
 This is not a sabbatical from your walk with God.
 It is a pause from ministry leadership duties.
-Remain present in worship and community throughout the entire season.
+Remaining present in weekend worship services is one of the anchors of the Selah Season process.
+Do not skip it.

 A designated point of contact will be assigned and clearly communicated within the Lead Team.
-This person will handle operational matters and be equipped with your handoff documents.
-They will not reach out to you unless it is an emergency — and they are empowered to make decisions and respond in your absence.
+This person will handle operational matters and be equipped with your handoff documents before your season begins.
+They will not reach out to you unless it is an emergency, and they are empowered to make decisions in your absence.

 Honor the pause.
 Trust the process and your team.
-Use your conversations with the pastors to reflect.
-Reentry is the time to share insights and updates — not during the Selah itself.
+Use your facilitator conversations to reflect on what you are observing, but resist the pull to step back in.
+Reentry is the right time to share insights and updates, not during the season itself.
+Your restraint is part of what makes this season work.

 In some cases, yes.
-This is not punitive — it is protective.
-It helps you unplug fully and allows your ministry team to take ownership of their responsibilities.
-Full disconnection is often what makes the rest truly restorative.
+This is not punitive.
+It is protective.
+It helps you unplug fully and allows your ministry team to take full ownership of their responsibilities.
+Full disconnection is often what makes the rest truly restorative rather than just a slower version of the same pace.

-Yes — and it is encouraged.
+Yes, and it is encouraged.
 Plan a single visit to another ministry during your Selah for perspective, inspiration, and renewal.
 Write down what you observe and bring those reflections into your Week 6 journal.
+Fresh eyes are part of the process.

-You will submit a brief written reflection, then meet with the Lead Pastors to evaluate your growth, discuss your next steps, and reengage ministry from a place of clarity and strength.
-The goal is always a strong, intentional return — not a rushed one.
+You will submit a brief written reflection, then meet with your Selah Facilitator or pastoral leadership to evaluate your growth, discuss your next steps, and reengage ministry from a place of clarity and strength.
+The goal is always a strong, intentional return, not a rushed one.

 "Selah is more than a break.
 It is a commitment.
 A prophetic step.
 A leadership posture."